-Zohran Mamdani presented a legislative plan on April 20, 2026, that seeks to fundamentally restructure the tax obligations of high-net-worth individuals in New York.
+Zohran Mamdani presented a legislative plan on that seeks to fundamentally restructure the tax obligations of high-net-worth individuals in New York.
 The State Assembly member, representing Astoria, argues that the current fiscal framework disproportionately burdens the working class while allowing billionaires to accumulate wealth with minimal social contribution.
 His proposal focuses on a multi-tiered increase in capital gains taxes and the implementation of a mark-to-market wealth levy on unrealized gains.
+By March 31, 2026, officials and affected groups were treating the change as a turning point.

 Economists at several fiscal watchdogs express concern that these measures could trigger an accelerated departure of the state’s most serious taxpayers.
 New York relies on the top 1 percent of earners for nearly 42 percent of its total income tax revenue.
 Any reduction in this concentration of wealth threatens the viability of public services ranging from education to transportation.
 The migration of just a few hundred high-earning households could lead to a revenue shortfall exceeding $15 billion annually.